 ON-PREMISES

-This type of arrangement is suitable for businesses that don't require an internet connection for onsite employees to access storage.
+This type of arrangement is suitable for businesses that don't require an internet connection for on-site employees to access storage.
 The data can be accessed fully without a good connection.
-Therefore, it has a limitation for remote employees and this setup requires power, backup power, and a storage backup system which will hike your costs.
+Therefore, it has a limitation for remote employees, and this setup requires power, backup power, and a storage backup system, which will hike your costs.

 CLOUD

 In the case of the cloud storage model, a good, fast, reliable internet connection is pivotal.
 One of the concerns in this model is delays in data transmission to and from the cloud, i.e., latency.
-This issue is common when organizations use public internet connections which can cause traffic congestion.
+This issue is common when organizations use public internet connections, which can cause traffic congestion.
 However, organizations can curtail latency by increasing connection bandwidth.

 6. Data Backup

-Data backup is as important as security and organizations have to regularly backup their data to prevent any pauses in business activities if the data is lost due to cyber-attacks, natural disasters, or
+Data backup is as important as security, and organizations have to regularly back up their data to prevent any interruptions in business activities if the data is lost due to cyber-attacks, natural disasters, or human error.
+Evidently, there are some differences in how these two models take backup of the data - let's see how!

 ON-PREMISES

 In this model, the data is stored in the servers present inside the organization.
-In case of data loss risk, the company assumes whole responsibility.
+In case of data loss risk, the company assumes the whole responsibility.
 According to a report, 80% of organizations that use traditional servers make use of the cloud as part of their data protection strategy.

 CLOUD

 Cloud data backup is advantageous because it is cost-effective, scalable, and easily accessible.
-This model supports automated backups which allow the organizations to decide how often to back up the data.
-A survey says that 92% of companies already have a multi-cloud strategy where the organizations switch to a functioning backup for disaster recovery if one of the services is not available for some reason.
+This model supports automated backups, which allow the organizations to decide how often to back up the data.
+A survey says that 92% of companies already have a multi-cloud strategy, where the organizations switch to a functioning backup for disaster recovery if one of the services is not available for some reason.

 7. Anywhere access